Whether you are snacking while watching the big game or need a fun appetizer, these Seasoned Curly Fries with Beer Cheese fit the bill.

 - Heat oil in a 5-quart Dutch oven until it reaches 320ºF.

 - Using a sprializer of your choice, follow the manufacturer's directions and spiral cut the potatoes.
 Cut the strings to desired length and set aside.

 - Use a paper towels to remove excess water from potatoes and fry them in batches.
 Drain on a cooling rack set over a baking sheet.

-- Season fries with ½ tsp salt, paprika, garlic powder, onion powder and ¼ tsp cayenne pepper.
+- Season fries with ½ teaspoon salt, paprika, garlic powder, onion powder and ¼ teaspoon cayenne pepper.

 - Keep fries warm in oven set at 200ºF and begin making the beer cheese dip.

 - In a nonstick saucepan, on medium-high heat melt butter.

 - When butter has melted stir in flour and garlic.
 Cook for a minute without burning the garlic.

 - Slowly whisk in milk.
 Continue whisking until flour mixture is incorporated in the milk and the sauce starts to thicken.